 St Albans is a city steeped in history.
 It was the first major town on the old Roman Road of Watling Street for travellers heading north, and was originally known in Roman times as Verulamium.
 The city was later named after Alban, the first British Saint, who was martyred by the Romans in the third century for refusing to renounce his Christian faith.

-St Albans Abbey and its monastic buildings was completed in 1088 with bricks from the Roman town (dismantled because it had become a hiding place for robber gangs).
+St Albans Cathedral (originally an abbey) and its monastic buildings was completed in 1088 with bricks from the Roman town (dismantled because it had become a hiding place for robber gangs).
 In 1381 its Great Gateway was besieged during the Peasants’ Revolt; it was later used to imprison the rioters.
 In 1455, during the War of the Roses, Henry V1 was wounded in the neck by an arrow and took refuge in the Abbey, while drunken Yorkists ransacked the town.
-The Abbey, now a Cathedral, is open daily until 5.45 pm; outside these hours you can enter for evensong at 5.00 pm weekdays, 4.00 pm Saturdays and 6.30 pm on Sundays.
+The Cathedral is open daily until 5.45 pm; outside these hours you can enter for evensong at 5.00 pm weekdays, 4.00 pm Saturdays and 6.30 pm on Sundays.

-The excellent Verulamium Museum (entrance 2020: £6, or £7-50 with the Roman Theatre, open 10.00am/Sun 2pm - 5.30pm) stands in the middle of the site of the Roman city of Verulamium, once one of the largest towns in Roman Britain.
+The excellent Verulamium Museum entrance (2021) £6, or £7-50 with the Roman Theatre, open Monday to Friday 10.00am - 4.30pm, Saturday 10.00am -3.30pm, stands in the middle of the site of the Roman city of Verulamium, once one of the largest towns in Roman Britain.
 The site is now a pleasant city park.
 Very little of the city remains - a Hypocaust’s mosaic and some city walls.
 Outside the park is a Roman theatre (mainly earthworks, few walls remain - £2.50 10am-5pm/4pm winter).

-During British Summer Time (BST) take the Thameslink service from Brighton to Bedford, boarding either at East Croydon (09-51) London Bridge (10-05) or St Pancras (10-21) which arrives in Harpenden at 10-47 (2020 timetable).
+During British Summer Time (BST) take the Thameslink service from Brighton to Bedford, boarding either at East Croydon (09-51) London Bridge (10-05) or St Pancras (10-21) which arrives in Harpenden at 10-47 (2021 timetable).
 In winter (GMT) take a train one hour earlier.
-Return trains are from St. Albans City, six fast trains an hour plus seven stopping trains an hour.
+Return trains are from St. Albans City, four fast trains an hour plus six stopping trains an hour.

 Train ticket: buy an off-peak return to Harpenden which is valid to return from St Albans City.
 If, instead, you opt to return to London Euston from St Albans Abbey train station (with it’s much nicer walk through a park than the suburban walk through the town to the City station) you will have to buy a separate ticket for your return journey.